Tony Hawk

 Anthony Frank Hawk (born May 12, 1968), nicknamed Birdman, is an American professional skateboarder, entrepreneur, and the owner of the skateboard company Birdhouse.
 A pioneer of modern vertical skateboarding, Hawk completed the first documented "900" skateboarding trick in 1999.
-He also licensed a skateboarding video game series named after him published by Activision that same year.
-He retired from competing professionally in 2003 and is regarded as one of the most influential skateboarders of all time.
+He also licensed a skateboarding video game series named after him, published by Activision that same year.
+Hawk, who retired from competing professionally in 2003, is widely regarded as one of the greatest and most influential skateboarders of all time.

-Hawk has been involved in various philanthropic activities throughout his career, and is the founder of the Tony Hawk Foundation (now named The Skatepark Project), which helps to build skateparks in underprivileged areas around the world.
+Among Hawk's philanthropic activities is the Skatepark Project, which helps to build skateparks in underprivileged areas around the world.

 Early life

-Tony Hawk was born on May 12, 1968, in San Diego, California, to Nancy (1924–2019) and Frank Peter Rupert Hawk, and was raised in San Diego.
+Tony Hawk was born on May 12, 1968, in San Diego, California, to Nancy (1924–2019) and Frank Hawk (1923–1995), and was raised in San Diego.
 He has two older sisters, Pat and Lenore, and an older brother, Steve.

-As a child, Hawk was described as "hyperactive", and his mother stated that he was "so hard on himself and expected himself to do so many things."
-One time, Hawk struck out in baseball and was so distraught that he hid in a ravine and had to be "physically coaxed out" by his father.
-His frustration with himself was so harsh that his parents had him psychologically evaluated at school.
+As a child, Hawk was described as "hyperactive".
+One time, Hawk struck out in baseball and was so distraught that he hid in a ravine and had to be coaxed out by his father.
+His parents had him psychologically evaluated at school.
 The results were that Tony was "gifted", as he was tested with an IQ of 144, so school advisers recommended placing him in advanced classes.
 Hawk attended Jean Farb Middle School from 1980 to 1981.
-His parents supported his skateboarding because it served as an outlet for his excessive energy.
+His parents supported his skateboarding because it served as an outlet for his excess energy.
 Hawk's skills developed, and he made his television debut on Captain Kangaroo as "Skateboard Johnny" in 1981.
-He became a professional skateboarder at age 14.
-By age 16, Hawk was sponsored by Powell Peralta, Tracker, Sundek, Vans, and SIO.
-He was officially the National Skateboard Association world champion for 12 consecutive years.
+Hawk became a professional skateboarder at age 14.
+By age 16, he was sponsored by Powell Peralta, Tracker, Sundek, Vans, and SIO.

 Hawk attended three high schools and graduated from Torrey Pines High School in 1986.
-He listed Steve Caballero and Christian Hosoi as his influences at the time.
+He later said Steve Caballero and Christian Hosoi were his influences at the time.